You know you are CHURCH OF CHRIST if you…

 “…(Jesus) whom God set forth as a propitiation (a satisfactory payment for sin) through faith in His blood.”
 Romans 3:25

-8. The only “salvation” teaching you can remember from the book of Romans is 8 verses in chapter 6 and what you believe is being taught- Water baptism for salvation.
+8. Only know 8 verses from the book of Romans in chapter 6 and what they believe is being taught- water baptism for salvation.

 "Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ through whom also we have access by faith into this grace in which we stand."
 Romans 5:1-2

-Bible Answer: “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life."
-John 3:36
+Answer: “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life.”

 “I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live.
 And whoever lives and believes in Me shall never die.”
 John 11:26